 Don’t let your knowledge and systems get out of date.

 - If you use WordPress for your website or blog, stay on top of updates to themes, plugins, and the WordPress core.
 Maintain your social media accounts and online directory listings.
+I used to buy subscribers on YouTube for all my channels but I’ve stopped it now because I no longer need that.

 - Consider moving to cloud based services to alleviate the burdens of managing updates and backups, as well as (sometimes significant) upfront costs.
 There are amazing solutions available for all manner of services ranging from bookkeeping software and point of sale, through to document management and collaboration.